zenoss/zenoss-go-sdk/health/README.md

 * CollectionCycle - how often we should calculate and flush data to a writer.
 30 seconds by default.
 * RegistrationOnCollect - whether to allow data collection for unregistered components.
 Manager will register such components automatically.
 Not recommended to use, it is better to explicitly define all components.
 Note: in this case you cannot specify counter as a total counter.
 * LogLevel - log level will be applied to zerolog logger during manager.Start call.
 Available values: trace, debug, info, warn, error, fatal, panic
+* TargetHealthFn - function for calculating the health of a target based on the health of a number of components impacting it, taking into account their priority.
+Default function is used if not set

 ### Component